Who can fill Dykes void for Scotland?

 Of those to most recently drop out of the squad, James Forrest, who made his comeback from injury for Celtic on Saturday, and Oliver Burke, out of favour with Sheffield United, are similar in style to Fraser.

-Burke's club-mate, Oli McBurnie, has also struggled to win a starting place with the side relegated to the Championship - and has scored just once this season.
+Burke's club-mate Oli McBurnie has also struggled to win a starting place with the side relegated to the Championship - and has scored just once this season.

 Callum Paterson has scored twice in 12 appearances for neighbours Sheffield Wednesday, but they are now operating in mid-table of League One, where he is being outshone by Ross Stewart.
 Stewart's 10 goals in 17 games for Sunderland has some touting the former Ross County 25-year-old for a first Scotland call despite playing in England's third tier.